aesthetic-suite/website/docs/design-tokens/web/less.md

 title: Less
 ---

-The following format is provided when compiling design tokens to [Less](http://lesscss.org/) using `web-less`.
+The following web format is provided when compiling design tokens to [Less](http://lesscss.org/) using `web-less`.

 ## File structure